Logarithmic Gromov-Witten theory with expansions: Introduction

-The logarithmic theory of stable maps is powerful, but the missing transversality condition is desirable.
-A basic reason is simply to complete the conceptual parallel with Jun Li's theory, but there are more compelling ones.
-Many applications of relative Gromov--Witten theory come via the associated degeneration formula~\cite{AF11,CheDegForm,Li02}.
-The formula virtually relates spaces of maps with matching boundary conditions with the space of maps to the general fiber.
-In the logarithmic theory, an appropriate degeneration formula has not yet materialized, although there are positive results in this direction~\cite{ACGS15,ACGS17,KLR}.
-The primary difficulty arises when gluing logarithmic structures in families of maps.
-Gluing the curves compatibly with the underlying stable map to $X$ is necessary but far from sufficient.
-The remaining ``purely logarithmic'' gluing presents a multitude of interesting challenges.
-In our expanded framework, although logarithmic structures are present, their role is substantially diminished and the more traditional schematic methods are successfully implemented.
-In addition to the degeneration formula, the virtual class of Jun Li's relative theory also satisfies a remarkable localization formula~\cite{GV05,MR19}.
-The difficulties with localization are similar to those dealt with here, and is the subject of our ongoing work.
+The logarithmic theory of maps is powerful, but the transversality condition is still desirable.
+A basic reason is to complete the conceptual parallel with Li's theory, but there are more compelling ones.
+Many applications of relative Gromov--Witten theory come via the degeneration formula~\cite{AF11,CheDegForm,Li02}.
+The formula relates spaces of maps with matching boundary conditions with the space of maps to a general fiber.
+In the logarithmic theory, a parallel degeneration formula has not materialized, though there is encouraging recent work in this direction~\cite{ACGS15,ACGS17,KLR}.
+The degeneration formula is the second contribution of our paper.
+In the logarithmic context, a basic difficulty arises when gluing logarithmic structures in families of stable maps.
+Gluing the curves compatibly with the underlying schematic map to $X$ is necessary but rarely sufficient.
+The remaining ``purely logarithmic'' gluing presents several challenges.
+In our framework, the logarithmic data is recorded in a schematic fashion by a factorization of a map to $X$ through an expansion.
+The role of the logarithmic structures is diminished, and traditional schematic methods are implemented.